kin8564/CMPE361-Project1/readme.md

 - `filename2`: File containing Trojan output data.

 **Steps:**
 - This function compares the two sets of outputs line by line, identifying differences.
-It records the XOR result of different outputs in a list of payload bits.
+The result of a XOR operation between the two outputs reveals the location of the payload bits.
+The hex input that caused the different outputs is recorded, and the payload bits are printed to the user.

 ### `find_trigger_bits(filename1)`
 Identifies the active low and high trigger bits for the Trojan input.